MohammadRSalmanpour/RADIUMA-DOUCUMENTATION/docs/index.rst

    visual_node_system
    workflow_modules
    examples
-   installation
    module_documentation

 Overview
 --------

-ViSERA is a Python-based desktop software designed to improve usability, reusability, and reproducibility in medical imaging and healthcare research.
-As a major, entirely-revamped upgrade to the original SERA (MATLAB-based), ViSERA enables standardized and reproducible radiomic feature extraction in compliance with the Image Biomarker Standardization Initiative (IBSI 1.0).
+Radiuma is a Python-based desktop software designed to improve usability, reusability, and reproducibility in medical image analysis.
+Our lightweight interface combines the simplicity of visual programming with the power of Python frameworks.

 The platform employs numerous popular image processing algorithms to create end-to-end standardized workflows, making it an ideal development platform for reproducible research by connecting different tools.